clockoon/clockoon.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
-date: 2016-08-07
+date:
-modified:
+modified:2016-08-07
-excerpt: "About C20."
+excerpt: "Descriptions and guides about C20."
-image:
-  feature:
-  teaser:
-ads: false
-share: false
-author: false
 ---

 ## 개요